Sport Responsibilities: Women’s Volleyball, Beach Volleyball, Women’s Rowing, Men’s Gymnastics

 Past Experience and Accomplishments

-Tyler Friedrich is in his first full year as the Director of Olympic Sports Performance at Stanford.
+Tyler Friedrich has been in his role of Director of Olympic Sports Performance since 2018.
 In addition to managing the daily operations of the Olympic Sports Performance Department, he is responsible for designing and implementing the sports performance programs for women’s volleyball, beach volleyball, women’s rowing and men’s water polo.

 Before coming to Stanford, Friedrich spent three and a half years at Arizona State University.
 With the Sun Devils, Friedrich assisted with the football strength and conditioning program and spent time with women’s volleyball, beach volleyball, men’s and women’s swimming and diving, triathlon, hockey and wrestling.
 He also directed all aspects of the Catapult athlete GPS system for the football team where he would analyze all data from practices and games.
 Along with managing the Catapult system, Friedrich was responsible for the sport technology integration for the sports performance department, and was a member of the Technology and Research Committee for Sun Devil Athletics.